FAR-Lab/CrossCulturalDriving/README.md

 # CrossCulturalDriving

-The version of the simulator used for the article: [Strangers in a Strange Land: New Experimental System for Understanding Driving Culture Using VR](https://ieeexplore.ieee.org/document/9720119) can be found under the [`main-OculusCV1`](https://github.com/FAR-Lab/CrossCulturalDriving/tree/main-OculusCV1) branch.

-Updated version of CrossCulturalDriving ~~including ECS~~, new networking stack(MLAPI), ~~Unity.InputSystem~~, and ~~Unity XR Interaction Toolkit~~ with Oculus Plugin alongside Oculus Integration, works with Logitech G29 steering wheel.
-The visual scene is rendered on the standalone headsets.
-They connect wirelessly to the server which manages the scenario progression, questionnaire and data logging.
+This is the Fall 2023 working version of the VR Driving Simulator for development by Georgia Tech and Cornell Tech.

 ## Notes
 These notes concern the simulator in development and are subject to change.
-The standard operating procedure is documented on Google Docs/Overleaf.
-Ask Hauke Sandhaus or David Goeddicke for access.
+Please reach out to David Geodicke for the most updated version of setup notes.

+Below are the main collaborators on this semester’s iteration of the VR Driving Simulator

+David Goedicke - Main point of contact from Cornell Tech.
+Created the Cornell Tech Driving Simulator.
+Email: dg536@cornell.edu
+Discord: @formerlyserializedas_david_

+Wendy Ju - Main professor from Cornell Tech
+Email: wendyju@cornell.edu
+Discord: @wendyju_31298

+Bruce Walker - Main Professor from Georgia Tech
+Email: bruce.walker@psych.gatech.edu
+Discord: @brucenwalker

+Kevin Sadi - Master’s Student from Georgia Tech
+Email: ksadi3@gatech.edu
+Discord: @kekkekin

+Radium Zhang - Master’s Student from Georgia Tech
+Email: lzhang793@gatech.edu
+Discord: @Radium#7542

+Saarang Prabhuram - Lab Assistant from Georgia Tech
+Email: bruce.walker@psych.gatech.edu
+Discord: @saronp23

 ## Setup for development
 Git: